-Advising your startup/team on data and machine learning topics, especially in the context of industry.
+Investing in or advising your startup/team on data and machine learning topics, especially if applied in industry.
 This is my wheelhouse and I’m happy to help.

-How to structure a data team, frame a data science problem, design a machine learning system, etc. I think about such topics a lot, both at work and in my personal time.
-Past consultations have been productive.
+How to structure a data team, frame a data science problem, design a machine learning system, etc. Some of my thinking here.

 Introductions.
 Happy to provide intros to people I know, after checking with them that it’s okay.
 Do include a paragraph about yourself that I can send to them.